samjulien/blog/_posts/2018-05-19-helloworld-with-auth0.markdown

 **TL;DR:** In this guide, you'll finish adding authentication to our simple [single page application](https://auth0.com/docs/sso/current/single-page-apps), customize Auth0 [Lock](https://auth0.com/docs/libraries/lock/v11), enable [social login](https://auth0.com/blog/social-login-on-the-rise/) with Facebook, and set up [multi-factor authentication](https://auth0.com/docs/multifactor-authentication).
 If none of this makes any sense, don't worry.
 We're going to explain that as well.

+> ***Note:*** This guide assumes you're on a Mac.
+Drop us a comment below and we can provide updated instructions for a Windows machine or Ubuntu machine.

 Before you get started, you're going to need **NodeJS** installed on your computer.
 This bit of software allows you to run stuff locally, like web servers and code.

 > ***Note:*** This guide has been developed with a target audience that may have no exposure to development.
 If you're a developer, you might want to try out [one of our many other blog articles](https://www.auth0.com/blog), on a language you might be familiar with.